markphillips100/azure-rest-api-specs/specification/maps/data-plane/Creator/preview/readme-changes.md

 ## Observations and changes

 1. Initial autorest build fails mostly due to `securityDefinitions:SharedKey:in` schema property having `query` value.
 This is of course required by the actual API but fails the schema validation.
 In my particular use case I want to use AAD so only rely on the `ClientId` being supplied as a header in all API calls (for which it was missing in a few).
 To bypass the schema validation, this was changed to `header`.
-It means no `ubscription-key` can be used but allows for me to continue.
+It means no `subscription-key` can be used but allows for me to continue.

 2. Added `ClientId` property to parameters of all calls where missing